AtilaKzlts/Airflow-Campaign/README.md

   - Snapshot

 ## Project Introduction

 In this project, a dynamic data pipeline supported by a live dashboard was created to enable the marketing department to track the performance of three different campaigns on a monthly basis starting from January 2025.
-Since the primary goal of the campaigns was promotion, our main metric was ***impressions***, while key performance indicators such as clicks and Cost Per Click (CPC) were also prioritized as key metrics.
+Since the primary goal of the campaigns was promotion, impressions were set as the main metric, while key performance indicators such as clicks and Cost Per Click (CPC) were also prioritized.

+After all processes are completed, an automated email is sent summarizing key numerical data such as total impressions, clicks, and costs, and provides links to the dashboard and the sheet for detailed review, indicating that the process was successfully completed.

 ## About the Dataset